xFrontend/snowbird/readme.md

 # Snowbird  — Personal WordPress Blog Theme
 Snowbird is a responsive WordPress Blog Theme beautifully designed especially for storytellers.
 It's a simple yet powerful WordPress theme- supports every native WordPress features, and extended with professional tools for ease of use.
 With beautifully crafted typography it works seamlessly on all devices.

-Requires at least: WordPress v4.1.1
+Requires WordPress v4.5 or later.
-Tags: dark, light, left-sidebar, right-sidebar, responsive-layout, custom-colors, custom-header, custom-menu, editor-style, featured-images, microformats, sticky-post, theme-options, threaded-comments, translation-ready

 [Snowbird Features and More &rarr;](https://xfrontend.com/themes/snowbird-wordpress-theme/)

 ## Installation

 1. In your WordPress dashboard, go to `Appearance > Themes` and click the `Add New` button.
-2. Click `Upload Theme` and Choose File, then select the theme's .zip file.
+2. Click `Upload Theme` and `Choose File`, then select the theme's .zip file.
 Click Install Now.
-3. Click Activate to use Snowbird right away.
+3. Click `Activate` to use Snowbird right away.

 ## Changelog